-Approach your magazine distribution strategy in the same way a digital marketer would tackle online content distribution.
+If you're a brand with a print magazine, you should approach your magazine distribution strategy in the same way a digital marketer would tackle online content distribution

 What is a magazine distribution strategy?

 A magazine distribution strategy requires a canny business eye, a strategic approach, a good psychological understanding of the target consumer and an on point production and processes.
 There’s little difference between this and a digital marketing strategy, because the end goal is a method that reaches your target audience.

 Of course, the nature of the content helps define your magazine distribution plan.

 The start of the process has to begin with the magazine itself and knowledge of its target audience and their behaviour.
 From there, it’s about finding the most relevant places to reach the audience.
 Simple!

 Below we’ve listed five essential tips to help get your title into the hands of your target audience.

 1. Start with the basics; mailing lists and packaging

 The starting point for all contract magazines is your business’s existing mailing list.
 It’s important to ensure that all members, sign-ups and related contacts (like those featured in the magazine) are receiving the magazine.

 Often the magazines are distributed directly from the printers or a mailing and fulfilment house.